Tick Borne Diseases

 WHAT TO DO IF YOU FIND A TICK!

 The Chatham Health District accepts ticks that have been found on the bodies of citizens of our jurisdiction.
-You can bring or mail the tick to any of our offices and we will forward the tick for testing at the Connecticut Agricultural Experiment Station (CAES).
+You can bring the tick to any of our offices and we will forward the tick for testing at the Connecticut Agricultural Experiment Station (CAES).

 Please note the following guidelines for tick submission: